yalevras/obsidian/Brain/Work/Updates/October.md

 Oct 14th, 2025
 The MSI script now works, I still have to push changes in the nisa.asp in messages for compression changes.
 I had to update both the compressed and raw scripts, both have not been committed.
-Now getting an error where when trying to command the camera to download images through ground, we are not
+Now getting an error where when trying to command the camera to download images through ground, we are not getting them correctly.
+The first one after starting cfs_draco works the first time after a few tries, when switching sequence IDs it downloads the same one originally, maybe in the CSP packet it is not updating the info correctly.
+It could also be a memset issue in the cfs code?